run2bizdocs/docs-1/en-us/docs/citsmart-platform-8/get-started/installation-and-upgrade/perform-installation.md

 	mkdir /opt/citsmart/upload
     ```

-## Generate certification SSL Self-Signed
+## Generate certificate SSL Self-Signed

-To the Wildfly, it'll be generated a self-signed certificate.
-If you have a certificate, it's possible to use it.
+For the Wildfly it will be created a self-signed certificate.
+If you have a certificate, follow the next steps.

-1. Connect in the Wildfly server;
+### Self-signed certificate:

     Creating new alias with DNS (example itsm.citsmart.com):